 Best use cases for Dropbox file requests

 Dropbox file requests is a useful although basic feature.
-It is ideal for requesting files from your contacts, whether or not they have a Dropbox account.
+It is ideal for requesting files from your contacts, whether they have a Dropbox account.

 You can see what file requests you have sent, who has submitted files (their names at least), and how many files they have sent.